-1. The Agency's Communication Strategy 2014-2015
+(1) The Agency's Communication Strategy 2014-2015

-The first communication strategy was adopted in 2014 to assist the Agency in fulfilling its overall mission and objectives through effective communication.
-It outlined key communication objectives, target audiences the Agency aimed to reach and the key messages it strived to communicate within the period 2014-2015.
+The first communication strategy was adopted in 2014 with the aim to assist the Agency in fulfilling its overall mission and objectives through effective communication.
+It outlined key communication objectives, target audiences the Agency aimed to reach and key messages it strived to communicate with in the period 2014-2015.

-The strategy supports the Agency's objectives to increase the transparency of its activities, enhance visibility vis-à-vis target audiences and to ensure two-way communication through regular feedback, while presenting the Agency as an independent, credible, transparent, service-oriented and efficient expert EU body in energy regulation.
+The strategy supports the Agency's objectives to increase transparency of its activities, enhance visibility vis-à-vis target audiences and to ensure a two-way communication through regular feedback, while presenting the Agency as an independent, credible, transparent, service-oriented and efficient expert EU body in energy regulation.